Klasky Csupo: Success with animated series (1991–2005)

 In the late 1990s and early 2000s, Klasky Csupo began producing two more shows for Nickelodeon: Rocket Power and As Told by Ginger.
-They also produced Stressed Eric - BBC Two's first adult-oriented production.
+They also produced the first series of Stressed Eric, BBC Two's first adult-oriented animated series.

-In 2001, in honor of the tenth anniversary of Rugrats, Klasky Csupo released a two-part television special entitled All Growed Up, which featured all of the titular babies as preteens.
-It was popular enough that Nick commissioned a series based on that special, titled All Grown Up!, which ran on the channel from 2003 to 2008.
+In 2001, in honor of the tenth anniversary of Rugrats, Klasky Csupo released a two-part television special entitled All Growed Up, which featured all of the titular babies as tweens.
+It became the most-watched television broadcast on Nickelodeon; in response, the network commissioned a series based on that special, titled All Grown Up!, which ran on the channel from 2003 to 2008.
 On September 29, 2001, Class-Key Chew-Po signed animation director Chris Prynoski and his company Titmouse, Inc. for commercial representation.

-In 2003, Klasky Csupo was commissioned by Cartoon Network to produce a music video by the band They Might Be Giants for their song "Dee Dee and Dexter", which features characters from Dexter's Laboratory drawn by the studio in anime style.
+In 2003, Klasky Csupo and Titmouse, Inc. were commissioned by Cartoon Network to produce a music video by the band They Might Be Giants for their song "Dee Dee and Dexter", which features characters from Dexter's Laboratory drawn by the studio in anime style.
 Class-Key Chew-Po Animated Commercials and Broadcast Design were then folded into Ka-Chew! the following year.

 Also in 2003, the studio began work on The Way the Dead Love, a theatrical film that was set to adapt seven short stories from German-American writer Charles Bukowski from a script penned by Bruce Wagner.
-The film was developed under the studio's Global Tantrum division, with Winchester Films being tapped to co-produce the film with the studio, as well as providing sales for the film.
-It was to be directed by Igor Kovalyov and Laslo Nosek, with names like Radiohead and Peter Gabriel being attached to compose the feature.
-Slated for a 2006 release, the year came and went without it.
-The project was then revived that same year at Warner Independent Pictures, with Johnny Depp being attached to co-produce and serve as the voice of the film's main character.
-Once again, the project was silently scrapped.
+The film was developed under the studio's Global Tantrum division, with Winchester Films joining to co-produce the film with the studio, as well as providing sales for the film.
+It was to be directed by Igor Kovalyov and Laslo Nosek, with Radiohead and Peter Gabriel set to compose the feature.
+Slated for a 2006 release, it was eventually postponed.
+The project was then revived that same year at Warner Independent Pictures, with Johnny Depp set to co-produce and serve as the voice of the film's main character.
+However, the project would be canceled.
 Had it been completed, the film would have been the first R-rated feature from the studio.